olivia1k/LightcurvesSTATS2/Lightcurves2/README.md

 `python pro.py`
 Define parameters at the top of the code (there is no argparse). `pro.py` builds txt files to keep track of already downloaded sources.
 In the downloading phase, the code can be stopped and restarted + started in multiple terminals with changes to source list ([::-1] to go backwards for example) to emulate multi-processing.
 Note that if ever the threads try to download the same thing at the same time, the program will break.

+`pro.py` also has the option to make csv and images only for data that meets the average counts/sec threshold and records flares/dips only for sources-observations if >=1 meets a threshold probability (determined by the Poisson distribution, removing dips/flares).

 There are 2 options for statistical significance analysis: